diverse-data-hub/diversedata-py/README.md

 ## License

 `diversedata` was created by Katie Burak, Elham E. Khoda, and Stephanie Ta.
-It is licensed under the terms of the MIT license.
+It is licensed under the terms of the MIT license and Creative Commons Attribution 4.0 International license.

+Data sets used in this project are licensed by their respective original creators, as indicated on each data set’s individual page.
+These data sets may have been adapted for use within this project.

 ## Credits